eroicaleo/doctut2/notes/NotesOnSapien.md

 * Ideologies justify the funding for science research and determines science agenda and what to do with discoveries.
 It also shaped all science today.
 * Two forces will be discussed in detail: imperialism and capitalism.

+## 15 The marriage of empire and science

+The story of 1769 expedition, the good part:
+    * Venus transit, Astronomer Charles Green, Botanists Joesph Banks.
+    * enormous quantities of data
+    * James Cook verify vitamin c can cure scurvy the bad part:
+    * claimed islands for Britain.
+    * Laid foundation for occupation/conquest/settlement/extermination

+Proposition:
+Science expedition protected by military forces? military expedition with a few scientist?
+Half full/empty tank, both are true. scientific revolution and modern imperialism are inseparable.